MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/emulation.md

 ---
 description: Learn how to use the Emulation tool to test how webpages work with different browser profiles, user agents, screen sizes and resolutions, and GPS location coordinates.
-title: F12 devtools guide: Emulation - Microsoft Edge Development
+title: F12 devtools guide - Emulation - Microsoft Edge Development
 author: erikadoyle
 ---